Pehchaan (2014 TV series)

-Pehchaan, is a Pakistani television drama serial that aired on A-Plus TV from 17 April 2014 to 4 September 2014.
+Pehchaan is a Pakistani television drama serial that aired on A-Plus TV from 17 April 2014 to 4 September 2014.
 It was written by Bee Gul and directed by Khalid Ahmed.
 It stars Alishba Yousuf, Sohail Sameer and Iffat Rahim in lead roles.

 Plot overview

-Pehchaan is the narrative of Laila, a praiseworthy young girl having a basic existence with no more prominent assumptions separated from discovering love in her arranged marriage, finds her genuine strength and a solid way of life as an independent woman when gotten through the trial of time and relations.
-Will the society let her discover the equality that she properly merits and the love she has consistently yearned for?
+Pehchaan is the narrative of Laila, a praiseworthy young girl having a basic existence with no more prominent assumptions separated from discovering love in her arranged marriage, finds her genuine strength and a solid way of life as an independent woman through the trial of time and relations.
+Will the society let her discover the equality that she deserves and the love she has consistently yearned for?